Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: The Workings of Discretized Zhang Neural Network Methods for Para meter-Varying Matrix Flows

 Rearranged with all derivatives of the unknowns $V(t)$ and $D(t)$ gathered on the left-hand side of $(*)$ :

-Unfortunately we do not know how to solve the full system eigen-equation (\ref{errdeexpl}$^*$) algebraically for the eigendata derivative matrices $\dot V(t)$ and $\dot D(t)$ by using simple matrix algebra as Step 3 asks us to do.
-This is due to the non-commutativity of matrix products and since the unknown derivative $\dot V(t)$ appears both as a left and right matrix factor in (\ref{errdeexpl2}$^*$).
-A solution that relies on Kronecker products for symmetric matrix flows $A(t) = A(t)^T$ is available in \cite{ZHYLLQ20} and we will go the Kronecker product route later on when dealing with square roots of time-varying matrix flows in subparts (VII) and (VII start-up) and also when solving time-varying classic matrix equations in subpart (IX) of Section 3.\\[-1mm] \underline{ }\\[2mm] Now we want to revise our matrix eigendata model and restart the whole process anew.
-To overcome the above dilemma, we separate the time-varying matrix global eigenvalue problem for $A_{n,n}(t)$ into $n$ eigenvalue problems
+Unfortunately we do not know how to solve the full system eigen--equation (\#) algebraically for the eigen--data derivative matrices $\dot V(t)$ and $\dot D(t)$ by simple matrix algebra as Step 3 asks us to do.\\[0.5mm] This is due to the non--commutativity of matrix products and because the unknown derivative $\dot V(t)$ appears both as a left and a right matrix factor in the eigen--data DE (\#).
+A solution that relies on Kronecker products for symmetric matrix flows $A(t) = A(t)^T$ is available in \cite{ZHYLLQ20} and we will follow the Kronecker product route later when dealing with square roots of time--varying matrix flows in subparts ({\bf VII}) and ({\bf VII start-up}) in this section, as well as when solving time--varying classic matrix equations via ZNN in subpart ({\bf IX}) of Section 3.\\[-1mm] \underline{ }\\[1.5mm] Now we revise our matrix eigen--data model and restart the whole process anew.
+To overcome the above dilemma, we separate the global time--varying matrix eigenvalue problem for $A_{n,n}(t)$ into $n$ eigenvalue problems

-that can be solved for one eigenvector and one eigenvalue at a time as follows.\\[1mm] Step 1 : Here the error function is
+that can be solved for one eigenvector $x_i(t)$ and one eigenvalue $\la_i(t)$ at a time as follows.\\[1mm] Step 1 : The error function $(0i)$ in vector form is

 Step 2 : We demand exponential decay of $ e(t)$ as a function of time, i.e.,